GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-2/index.md

 ---
 title: "How we built the Chrome DevTools Issues tab"
 description: >
-  How we built the Chrome DevTools Issues tab.
-The Chrome DevTools engineering blog - by the developers who build the DevTools.
+  How we built the Chrome DevTools Issues tab to improve developer experience on issues discovery and solution.
 layout: "layouts/blog-post.njk"
 authors:
   - janscheffler